nodejs/node/doc/api.markdown

 * `'base64'` - Base64 string encoding.

-* `'binary'` - A legacy encoding.
-Used to store raw binary data in a string by only using the first 8 bits of every character.
-Don't use this.
+* `'binary'` - A way of encoding raw binary data into strings by using only the first 8 bits of each character.
+This encoding method is depreciated and should be avoided in favor of `Buffer` objects where possible.
+This encoding will be removed in future versions of Node.

 ### new Buffer(size)